-Both wanted something different long ago but didn’t know how to stop the escalating cycle, and neither know how they ended up in this place.
+Both wanted something different long ago.
+But they didn’t know how to stop the escalating cycle, and have ended up in a negative place.

-And for too many years, a subtle message has filtered through the church, one which helps to destroy these marriages: don’t complain, don’t have problems, sacrifice, serve like Jesus – and while those things might be taught with good intentions, the end result is all too often this message instead: LIE TO YOUR SPOUSE.
+For too many years, a subtle message has filtered through the church, one which helps to destroy these marriages.
+The message is “don’t complain, don’t have problems, sacrifice, serve like Jesus.”
+And while those things might be taught with good intentions, the end result is all too often this message instead: LIE TO YOUR SPOUSE.